-As we were driving by our favourite new watering hole, The Bull Inn, we enthusiastically started a conversation with our cabbie – they’re always great for advice, right?
-He of course happily obliged, and started a yarn about how he’d lived at that very pub growing up.
+As we were driving by our favourite new watering hole, The Bull Inn, we enthusiastically started a conversation with our cabbie.
+He happily obliged and started a yarn about how he’d lived at that very pub growing up.

 His family lived above; the pub didn’t serve food, but was designed as a labyrinth of little spaces that were nick-named ‘snugs’, so you could snuggle up to others when it was chilly.

 He told us of a secret tunnel that runs underground from the pub to St Mary’s Church across the road.
 It’s an old tunnel, now closed off but once used by the priests for safe passage.
 Often in England you’ll find (or would have before churches were burned down or dismantled) churches and pubs right next door to each other.
 Apparently this was so the church labourers had somewhere to go at the end of a long day.

 I’m having a hard time verifying this, so if you have more detail on the history of this set-up in villages across England, please let me know in the comments.

 He also shared that apparently soccer (football) started in these parts, as a game which could go on for days and with the aim of being the first team to get the ball from one church to another.
 Then they’d go to the pub.

 Seems that everything begins at church and ends at the pub – in the most respectful and affectionate of ways, of course.